University of Gothenburg

 All levels of researchers and students from MSc-students to professors at the GGBC are welcome.
 Have you never been to a journal club before?
 Don't hesitate to reach out and join us to see what it's like!

-Presenter and participants roles
+Presenter and participant roles

 • announce their choice of paper at least one week before the meeting.